OmniaVerse Reaches Self Reported Market Capitalization of $414,100.00 Billion (OMNIA)

-OmniaVerse (OMNIA) traded 9.1% higher against the US dollar during the 24 hour period ending at 13:00 PM Eastern on May 1st.
-One OmniaVerse token can now be bought for approximately $0.0025 or 0.00000009 BTC on cryptocurrency exchanges.
-In the last seven days, OmniaVerse has traded down 4.5% against the US dollar.
-OmniaVerse has a total market cap of $414,100.00 billion and approximately $376,711.71 worth of OmniaVerse was traded on exchanges in the last 24 hours.
+OmniaVerse (OMNIA) traded down 7.3% against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on May 5th.
+One OmniaVerse token can now be purchased for about $0.0025 or 0.00000009 BTC on cryptocurrency exchanges.
+During the last seven days, OmniaVerse has traded up 0.3% against the U.S. dollar.
+OmniaVerse has a market cap of $414,100.00 billion and approximately $376,789.08 worth of OmniaVerse was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.